What Drives the Weak

 "What Drives the Weak" is the second single by Shadows Fall from their album The War Within.
-The song peaked at no. 38 on the Hot Mainstream Rock Tracks chart.
+The song peaked at Number 38 on the Hot Mainstream Rock Tracks chart.

 The song was nominated for a Grammy Award for Best Metal Performance at the 48th Annual Grammy Awards, but lost to "Before I Forget" by Slipknot.

 Music video

 The song's music video was directed by Zach Merck.

 The video shows the band performing the song in a house inhabited by bikers.
 The video is inter-cut with shots of vocalist Brian Fair wandering around the house and encountering weird happenings while the other members interact with the bikers.